antielectronbomb/castaway-plugins-wiki-protons/Wiki-Changelog.md

 		- Random critical hits enabled*
 		- No headshots and no headshot bonuses
 		- Penetrates enemy players at 100% charge**
-			- *The random crit mechanic and its not accurate - the random crits don't follow crit ramp-up mechanics
+			- *The random crit mechanic is not accurate - the random crits don't follow crit ramp-up mechanics
 			- **According to old Wiki pages the release Sydney Sleeper should penetrate when above 75% charge, but the Machina attribute is used for now
 - **Added pre-Gun Mettle Natascha variant**
 	- *Pre-Gun Mettle Natascha*